awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 ### Static Files<a name="python-platform-staticfiles"></a>

 To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When a the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
+When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
 You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.
 When you add a mapping, an extra row appears in case you want to add another one\.
 To remove a mapping, click **Remove**\.

 ![\[Static file configuration in the Modify software configuration page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-cfg-static-files.png)